Tughlaq dynasty: Ibn Battuta's memoir on Tughlaq dynasty

-In Tughlaq dynasty, the punishments were extended even to Muslim religious figures who were suspected rebellion.
+In the Tughlaq dynasty, the punishments were extended even to Muslim religious figures who were suspected rebellion.
 For example, Ibn Battuta mentions Sheikh Shinab al-Din, who was imprisoned and tortured as follows:

 Ibn Batutta wrote that Sultan's officials demanded bribes from him while he was in Delhi, as well as deducted 10% of any sums that Sultan gave to him.
 Towards the end of his stay in Tughluq dynasty court, Ibn Battuta came under suspicion for his friendship with a Sufi Muslim holy man.
 Both Ibn Battuta and the Sufi Muslim were arrested.
 While Ibn Battuta was allowed to leave India, the Sufi Muslim was killed as follows according to Ibn Battuta during the period he was under arrest:

-Slavery under Tughlaq dynasty
+Slavery under the Tughlaq dynasty

 Each military campaign and raid on non-Muslim kingdoms yielded loot and seizure of slaves.
 Additionally, the Sultans patronized a market (al-nakhkhās) for trade of both foreign and Indian slaves.
-This market flourished under the reign of all Sultans of Tughlaq dynasty, particularly Ghiyasuddin Tughlaq, Muhammad Tughlaq and Firoz Tughlaq.
+This market flourished under the reign of all Sultans of the Tughlaq dynasty, particularly Ghiyasuddin Tughlaq, Muhammad Tughlaq and Firoz Tughlaq.

 Ibn Battuta's memoir records that he fathered a child each with two slave girls, one from Greece and one he purchased during his stay in Delhi Sultanate.
 This was in addition to the daughter he fathered by marrying a Muslim woman in India.
 Ibn Battuta also records that Muhammad Tughlaq sent along with his emissaries, both slave boys and slave girls as gifts to other countries such as China.